 It could be one or a combination of these factors, and a person may also suffer from several other phobias at the same time.
 There may be no understandable reason for a phobia to develop, but explanation or not, koumpounophobia affects around 75,000 people in the world today.
 The most famous of these was Steve Jobs, whose phobia has shaped our modern world.
 His aversion to buttons led to his invention of the button-free 'pro mouse' and the touch screen, two of Apple’s most remarkable successes.
 But most people are not in a position to change the world to accommodate them.

-    - cognitive behavioural therapy (which involves modulating thought processes)
+- cognitive hypnotherapy (which involves modulating thought processes)

 - exposure therapy with progressive desensitisation

 - the neurolinguistic programming (NLP) fast phobia rewind technique

 - medication for anxiety (anti-depressants, tranquillisers, beta-blockers)

 Not included in this standard list, however, is eye movement desensitisation reprocessing (EMDR) therapy, an approach more than worth mentioning.